 One night Mesa showed me this drink some girl from San Francisco had made for her at Life Café, where Mesa had worked before.
 It was called the Cosmopolitan and she made it with it much better.
 Absolut had just come out with Citron, so we wanted to use that, for no particular reason other than that it was the new, cool thing at the moment.
 We naturally substituted fresh lime juice for the Rose’s and put Cointreau in it to soften the citric bite.
 To stand in for the grenadine we added just enough cranberry juice to give it a demure pink blush.
 We decided it had to be shaken extra hard and long, to make it frothy and opaque, and garnished it with a lemon twist for color and flourish.
 We found it was surprisingly good, like a high-end, girlish Kamikaze.
 Cute.
 We didn’t think anything much else about it, it was just another drink we made up in a long line of them that we concocted to amuse or gross out one another, which were then palmed off on the wait staff.

-1. In the first paragraph it's I, I, and my.
-In the second paragraph it's her, we, and we.
-As a matter of fact, the word "we" is used eight times.
+1. The first paragraph includes I, I, and my.
+In the second paragraph, it's her, we, and we.
+The word "we" is used eight times.

-I could not find a bar called Life Cafe in San Francisco, which brought me to a dead end.
-But in an October 16, 2017 text, Cecchini told me that the Life Cafe was in the East Village not San Francisco, which finally burst open the research door connecting me with the previous owner, Kathleen “Kathy” Life and its employees in the late 1980s.
+I could not find a bar called Life Cafe in San Francisco, which brought me to a dead stop.
+On October 16, 2017, I texted Toby "A San Fran friend just got back with me.
+There is not a Life Cafe in the records.... maybe it was Elite Cafe?
+Maybe the Melissa girl got the business names wrong?
+Toby texted back, "No, Life Cafe was in the East Village, in New York.
+It's completely unimportant."
+Maybe it was unimportant to Toby, but very important for my NYC research because it burst open the bar door that connected me with the previous owner, Kathleen “Kathy” Life, and its employees in the late 1980s.

 Gary Regan began researching the birth of the Cosmopolitan.